 Facebook / Twitter / Text:

 Get real-time race updates posted to your Facebook, Twitter or text accounts.
-The tracking sign up link will be available on this webpage in April.
-Additionally, participants can sign up for this service at the “Race Troubleshoot” desk at the Health & Fitness Expo.
+(The tracking sign up link is posted one week before race day) Additionally, participants can sign up for this service at the “Race Troubleshoot” desk at the Health & Wellness Expo.
 Please note: this tracking option is tied to your bib and will only record times when crossing a split-timing map on the course.

 Participants can easily search for live results on race day from our home page.
 Additionally, participants can view results in the results tent inside the Finish Festival.
 Updated race results will continually be posted throughout the day at the results tent.

-FREE 15 minute massages are offered for marathon and half marathon participants on Sunday.
-Grab your yummy Krusteaz pancakes and recovery food and head toward the massage tent!
+Free 15 minute massages are offered for marathon and half marathon participants on Sunday.
+Grab some yummy Krusteaz pancakes and recovery food and head toward the massage tent!

 Many LMT’s and Lane Community College Massage students are volunteering their time!
 Any donation at the Massage Zone directly supports the LCC Massage School.
-Also, thank you to Urban Therapeutic Equipment & Accessories, LLC for donating massage supplies!
+Thank you to Urban Therapeutic Equipment & Accessories, LLC for donating massage supplies!

 Bring your energy and get ready to cheer for thousands of runners and walkers, from all across the country, as they speed their way along the 26.2 and 13.1 mile courses.
 Some specific spectator locations include: Alton Baker, Amazon, Maury Jacobs, Skinner Butte and Willamalane Parks.
-Or dine along the river/course at Valley River Inn’s Sweet Waters and McMenamins North Bank restaurants.
-Check the course map (2019 coming soon) to plan your way around the city and find your best cheer spots.
-Also, check out our spectator page for more great tips and contests just for you!
+Check the course map or spectator map (updated maps coming in 2020) to plan your way around the city and find your best cheer spots.

-Come out and show these runners & walkers why Eugene/Springfield is Track Town, U.S.A.
+Come out and show these athletes why Track Town USA is so awesome!

-Every full marathon and half marathon finisher receives a unique “finisher” medal.
-Additional awards will be given to overall winners, overall master winners and the top three men and women of each age group in the marathon, half marathon and 5K.
+Every Marathon and Half Marathon finisher receives a unique finisher’s medal.
+Additional awards are given to overall winners, overall master winners and the top three men and women of each age group in the Marathon, Half Marathon and Eugene 5K.
 Age groups are as follows: 19 and under, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, 80-84, 85 and over.
 Note: There is a 14 and under award for the 5K race.
 All awards are decided based on participant’s chip time.
 Please be sure to race under your own bib to ensure accuracy in post-race results.
 Awards will be available at the awards tent throughout the week.
 Check out the app to learn more about award ceremony timing.
 See past years results here!

 DELAYS & DETOURS